July is Smart Irrigation Month. (Yep, there’s a while month dedicated to that. Which we love!)

 - Conduct an irrigation audit to determine if all equipment is working properly and to check the water pressure.
-Resource Central offers FREE audits to residents of participating cities.
+Resource Central offers FREE Slow the Flow irrigation audits to residents of participating cities.
 Learn more and see if you qualify here.

 - Replace spray heads with drip irrigation for non-turf areas (think Garden In A Box).
 Drip reduces evaporation and puts more water directly at the roots where it is needed most.

 - Replace your old controller with a weather-based smart controller and install rain/moisture sensors.